luvolondon/fvtt-module-jitsiwebrtc/README.md

 see https://github.com/luvolondon/fvtt-module-jitsiwebrtc/pull/10

 # License
-This Foundry VTT module, writen by Luvolondon, is licensed under a Creative Commons Attribution 4.0 International License.
+This Foundry VTT module, written by Luvolondon, is licensed under a Creative Commons Attribution 4.0 International License.